Brennall/HFH-SRD/Chapter03.md

 Arbalest: An arbalest is a heavy crossbow, pulled with the mechanical assistance of a rack and pinion or windlass.
 Historical examples include the late medieval arbalest and the Three Kingdoms era Chinese heavy crossbow.

-Axe, Battle: This is a single- or double-bitted axe with a 24” to 48” haft, designed for battle and useable with one or two hands.
+Axe, Battle: This is a single- or double-bitted axe with a 24" to 48" haft, designed for battle and useable with one or two hands.
 Historical examples include the Scythian sagaris, Viking bearded and skeg axe, Celtic war axe, medieval battle axe, and Persian tabarzin.

-Axe, Great: This is a double-bitted axe or long-shafted single-bitted axe, with a 48” or longer haft, requiring two hands to use.
+Axe, Great: This is a double-bitted axe or long-shafted single-bitted axe, with a 48" or longer haft, requiring two hands to use.
 Historical examples included the Greek double-bitted labrys, Viking long bearded axe, and the English longaxe.
 Great axes impose a -1 penalty on initiative rolls.

-Axe, Hand: This is a single-bitted axe, with a 12” to 24” haft, balanced for throwing.
+Axe, Hand: This is a single-bitted axe, with a 12" to 24" haft, balanced for throwing.
 Historical examples include the Frankish francisca, American tomahawk, and African mambele and kasuyu.

 Backpack:  A backpack has two straps and can be worn on the back, keeping the hands free.
 It holds up to 4 stone (40lb).

 Ballista: A siege weapon, powered either by composite bow or torsion spring mechanisms, which hurls large bolts.
 Historical examples include the Greek oxybeles, Roman ballista, and medieval springald.

 Barding: Barding is horse armor made from a variety of materials (see the descriptions of each type of Armor for details).
-Historical examples include Byzantine and Persian cataphract’s barding and medieval destrier’s barding.
+Historical examples include Byzantine and Persian cataphract's barding and medieval destrier's barding.

 Banded Plate Armor: Banded plate armor is made of overlapping horizontal strips of laminated metal sewn over leather.
 It is comparable in protection to lamellar armor, and superior to chain mail.
 Banded plate is commonly worn as a cuirass with shoulder protection, with reinforced leather protecting the arms and legs.
 The chief historical examples are Sumerian overlapping plate armor and Roman lorica segmenta.